 History of Fund/Manager

 OAKMX finds itself in the Oakmark family, based out of Kansas City, MO.
-Since Oakmark Investor made its debut in August of 1991, OAKMX has garnered more than $9.03 billion in assets.
-The fund is currently managed by William C. Nygren who has been in charge of the fund since March of 2000.
+Oakmark Investor debuted in August of 1991.
+Since then, OAKMX has accumulated assets of about $8.66 billion, according to the most recently available information.
+The fund is currently managed by a team of investment professionals.

-Of course, investors look for strong performance in funds.
-OAKMX has a 5-year annualized total return of 6.4% and it sits in the top third among its category peers.
-But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 8.99%, which places it in the top third during this time-frame.
+Obviously, what investors are looking for in these funds is strong performance relative to their peers.
+This fund in particular has delivered a 5-year annualized total return of 16.84%, and is in the top third among its category peers.
+If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 15.67%, which places it in the top third during this time-frame.

-As competition heats up in the mutual fund market, costs become increasingly important.
-Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
-Thus, taking a closer look at cost-related metrics is vital for investors.
+Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
+And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
 In terms of fees, OAKMX is a no load fund.
-It has an expense ratio of 0.91% compared to the category average of 1.09%.
-So, OAKMX is actually cheaper than its peers from a cost perspective.
+It has an expense ratio of 0.90% compared to the category average of 1.11%.
+From a cost perspective, OAKMX is actually cheaper than its peers.

-While the minimum initial investment for the product is $1,000, investors should also note that there is no minimum for each subsequent investment.
+This fund requires a minimum initial investment of $1,000, while there is no minimum for each subsequent investment.

-Overall, Oakmark Investor ( OAKMX ) has a low Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and lower fees, Oakmark Investor ( OAKMX ) looks like a somewhat weak choice for investors right now.
+Overall, Oakmark Investor ( OAKMX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, worse downside risk, and lower fees, this fund looks like a good potential choice for investors right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report